Marcell Ozuna Preview, Player Props: Braves vs. Nationals

-On Saturday, Marcell Ozuna (.610 slugging percentage in past 10 games, including two home runs) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be Joan Adon.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Marcell Ozuna and his .732 slugging percentage over his past 10 games, take on starter Jackson Rutledge and the Washington Nationals at Truist Park, Sunday at 3:10 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his most recent appearance against the Nationals.
+In his last game, he racked up three RBI (going 2-for-4 with a triple and a home run) against the Nationals.

 Sportsbook Promo Codes